 There are however some advantages with manual systems,firstly price is paramount, manual systems are a fraction of the cost of an automatic systems so if budget is a major consideration then manual is the way to go.
 Manual satellite systems also allow flexibility with location in that you can (coax length permitting) move the dish around to prevent line of sight to the satellite being obscured by trees etc whereas this may not be possible with a roof mounted automatic (or manual roof mounted system) on a campsite due to pitch size constraints.

 With internet technology being commonplace nowadays it is very useful to have internet connectivity whilst away from home in your motorhome / caravan.
 Solutions have been developed to give you the means to do so.
-These satellite internet systems such as the Alden Sat Net allow you to use the same dish to watch television as you would to connect to the internet.
+These satellite internet systems allow you to use the same dish to watch television as you would to connect to the internet.
 They do have associated ongoing costs for the internet access.
+The choice is fairly limited for motorhome satellite internet systems with three systems being the main available as follows:-